constantjin/photographer-data-analysis/README.md

 - Data
   - `group_*_behavior_feedback.csv`
     - Preprocessed behavioral data files from the `behavior.prepare_behavioral_data` task of the first-level analysis.
-You can find the CSV files in `R_visualization/data/behavioral_data`.

   - Second-level RSA CSV files
     - The same data copied from the second-level analysis (see the [Data and outputs](#data-and-outputs) section in the second-level analysis).